Questions Answered by Paul Brunton

-Your quest will not only have to take you out of the body’s toxicity, negative feelings, lustful desires, and aggressive passions of the lower nature, not only out of the intellect’s curiosity and restlessness, but also out of the ego’s vain and disorderly imagination.
+His quest will not only have to take him out of the body’s toxicity, negative feelings, lustful desires, and aggressive passions of the lower nature, not only out of the intellect’s curiosity and restlessness, but also out of the ego’s vain and disorderly imagination.
 It is from this source that so many false psychical experiences and hallucinatory revelations, so many prophetic messages and deceptive visions arise.
-The prudent aspirant will not blindly accept any self-flattering intimation or prediction, but will check it against the appraisals of informed persons, against the nature of their own conduct or the egolessness of their own character.
+The prudent aspirant will not blindly accept any self-flattering intimation or prediction, but will check it against the appraisals of informed persons, against the nature of his own conduct or the egolessness of his own character.
 (Edited from Notebooks

 Too much intellectual dissection of the personal ego done too often merely nourishes neuroticism; and the same result follows too much emotional preoccupation with it.
 This is a Long Path danger.
 (Notebooks

 The danger of the Long Path appears after it has been traveled for a sufficient period of time.
 The utter novice is not exposed to it, but the experienced aspirant is.
 It consists in the egotism which is bred by the belief that progress depends on the efforts he puts out, on what he personally

 does.
 For the ego cannot transcend itself, and whatever it does will still remain within its own self.
 Indeed, the more successful the aspirant is in developing his willpower and virtue, as well as in overcoming his faults and weaknesses, the more he is likely to develop this spiritual pride which fixes him more subtly than ever in the ego.
 Only resort to the messianic practice of “being still” can save him from this impasse.
 Only this practice will let the Overself work on him and in him, whereas every other one keeps it out by keeping him in the ego. ((Notebooks

 16. What is the Short Path?